 Damaging Hurricane Harvey settles in over southeast Texas

-The fiercest hurricane to hit the U.S. in more than a decade made landfall the previous night about 30 miles (48 kilometers) northeast of Corpus Christi as a Category 4 storm with 130 mph (209 kph) winds.
-It gradually weakened over the next several hours and the National Hurricane Center said that by 3 a.m.
-Harvey was back to a Category 2 — still sustaining winds of 110 mph (185 kph).
+The fiercest hurricane to hit the U.S. in more than a decade made landfall Friday night about 30 miles (48 kilometers) northeast of Corpus Christi as a Category 4 storm with 130 mph (209 kph) winds.
+It gradually weakened over the next several hours and the National Hurricane Center said that by 5 a.m.
+Saturday Harvey was downgraded to a Category 1 — still sustaining winds of 90 mph (144 kph).
+It had already dumped more than 9 inches (228.6 millimeters) of rain in the South Texas city of Victoria and had knocked out power to more than 200,000 customers.

 Harvey’s approach sent tens of thousands of residents fleeing inland, hoping to escape the wrath of a menacing storm that threatens not only the coast but a wide swath of Texas that is home to oil refineries, chemical plants and dangerously flood-prone Houston, the nation’s fourth-largest city.